What Color is Your Privlege?

 by F. I. Goldhaber

-The Trick Is To Keep Breathing: Covid 19 Stories From African and North American Writers, Vol 3 features two essays, five stories, and 64 poems from 32 North American and African poets, writers, and academicians.
-It includes three of the poems I wrote about the politics of COVID-19: Disruptions, Eugenics, and Blame Not the Virus.
+The Trick Is To Keep Breathing: Covid 19 Stories From African and North American Writers, Vol 3 features essays, stories, and poems from 32 North American and African writers.
+It includes three of my poems about COVID-19 politics: Disruptions, Eugenics, and Blame Not the Virus (which also appear in What Color is Your Privilege?).

 by F. I. Goldhaber